modern pergola with colourful cushions providing stylish garden shade in summer, featuring rattan furniture on a raised deck in a UK garden

 image credit: Garden Centre Shopping

-5) Outdoor Curtains or Draped Fabric Panels
+5. Outdoor Curtains and Draped Fabric Panels

 Contemporary pergola with grey curtains, outdoor sofa, and natural landscaping for modern garden design in London.

-6) Gazebos That Double as Garden Rooms
+6. Gazebos That Work as Garden Rooms

 Luxury garden gazebo with outdoor seating area, offering elegant garden design services for spacious UK homes.

-7) A Bench with a Built-in Shade
+7. A Bench with Built-in Shade

 Rooftop garden design with built-in wooden seating, bright cushions, and potted plants for modern urban outdoor living.